-In summary, a country that chooses not to adopt GloBE or not to adopt a QDMT as defined within GloBE could nevertheless choose to adopt a domestic minimum tax that is consistent with GloBE and achieves the same reallocation function as that indicated by the Model Rule-based QDMT.
+In summary, a country that chooses not to adopt GloBE or not to adopt a QDMT as defined within GloBE could nevertheless choose to adopt a domestic minimum tax that is consistent with GloBE.
+Within the range of possible designs of domestic minimum taxes, a country could choose one that either achieves the same reallocation function as that indicated by the Model Rule-based QDMT or is considered a Covered Tax that increases the GloBE ETR of domestic entities above 15%.